C. D. Deshmukh: Personal life

 Deshmukh married Rosina Arthur Wilcox in 1920 with whom he had a daughter, Primrose.
 After Rosina's death in 1949, Deshmukh married Durgabai in 1953 and they were married until her death in 1981.
 Chintaman and I is her memoir published in 1980.

-In 1974 he published his autobiography The Course of My Life.
+In 1974, he published his autobiography The Course of My Life.

 Deshmukh died in Hyderabad on 2 October 1982.

 Awards

-Deshmukh was appointed a Companion of the Order of the Indian Empire in 1937 and conferred a knighthood in 1944.
+Deshmukh was appointed a Companion of the Order of the Indian Empire in 1937, and conferred a knighthood in 1944.

 He was awarded an honorary Doctor of Science by the University of Calcutta in 1957 and an honorary Doctor of Literature by the Panjab University in 1959.

 In 1959, Deshmukh was a co-recipient (along with Jose Aguilar of the Philippines) of the Ramon Magsaysay Award for distinguished Government Service.
 Jesus College, Cambridge, Deshmukh's alma mater, elected him its Honorary Fellow in 1952 in recognition of his distinguished contribution in the areas of Indian and international finance and administration.

-In 1975, Chintaman and Durgabai Deshmukh were awarded the Padma Vibhushan.
+In 1975, Sir Chintaman and Durgabai Deshmukh were awarded the Padma Vibhushan.